-To select a suitable flowmeter for a particular application it was not an easy job especially with the wide variety of flowmeters in the market, it requires considerable evaluation of the total cost, fluid state, flowing condition, Reynolds number, density, rangeability, mechanical installation constraints and accuracy requirements.
+To select a suitable flowmeter for a particular application it was not an easy task especially with the wide variety of flowmeters in the market.
+It requires considerable evaluation of the total cost, fluid state, flowing condition, Reynolds number, density, rangeability, mechanical installation constraints and accuracy requirements.

-The design engineer should decide the design condition for mass, volume (operating standard) or energy.
-Beside that, pressure and temperature of the fluid should be providing as well for the flow meter and transmitter to compensate for process variations in these variables.
+The designer should decide the design condition for mass, volume (operating standard) and energy.
+Pressure and temperature of the fluid should be providing as well for the flow meter and transmitter to compensate for process variations in these variables.
 A specific gravity or density analyzer may also be needed to account for variability in stream composition.